 This was originally meant to be my Back-to-School blog but I just procrastinated thanks to Nishat being Nishat (wooooo).
-But so many YouTube videos have been made on it, I might as well make one long list that’s actually useful.
+I might as well make one long list that’s actually not that useful at all.
 Because nothing is as exciting as back-to-school-in-december tech, and you know you’re ballin’ when you got affordable tech that’s cool and swaggy af.

 (NOTE: I do have affiliate links but that in no way affects my love for these damn products and they don’t bump up the price either.
-Now scroll, young padawan!)
+Now scroll, young one)

 - Messenger Bag